 R. Scott Smith

 R. Scott Smith, Professor of Classics at the University of New Hampshire, has been studying and writing about the myths of the Greeks and Romans for the past fifteen years.
-Following his earlier works on myth (Anthology of Classical Myth 2004; Apollodorus' Library and Hyginus' Fabulae 2007; Writing Myth: Mythography in the Ancient World 2013), he is currently working on The Oxford Handbook of Greek and Roman Mythography, due out in 2017.
+Following his earlier works on myth (Anthology of Classical Myth (2004); Apollodorus' Library and Hyginus' Fabulae (2007); Writing Myth: Mythography in the Ancient World (2013), Ancient Rome: An Anthology of Sources (2014), and The Oxford Handbook of Greek and Roman Mythography (2017).
 In addition to his love for all things mythical, he also specializes in the history of Rome, and enjoys taking students each January to the eternal city to see the ancient monuments and partake in the food and culture.
-In 2014 he published Ancient Rome: An Anthology of Sources.
+In 2014 he published

 R. Scott Smith's Programs